lhzcode/es10-cn/functions-classes.md

 1. Perform ?
 BindingClassDeclarationEvaluation of this ClassDeclaration.
 2. Return NormalCompletion(empty).

-> NOTE ClassDeclaration : class ClassTail only occurs as part of an ExportDeclaration and is never directly evaluated.
+> 注 ClassDeclaration : class ClassTail only occurs as part of an ExportDeclaration and is never directly evaluated.

 ```
 ClassExpression : class BindingIdentifier ClassTail